← Back to Distinction 9

 English Translation

+Question III.
 Whether generation in God is eternal.

-Thirdly it is asked, whether divine generation is eternal.
+Thirdly it is asked, whether the divine generation is eternal.
 And that it is so, is shown in this way.

 On the contrary:

-To the arguments for the contrary part:
+To the arguments to the contrary:

 Scholion

-I. The conclusion is of the faith, defined at Nicaea against the Arians. — The reasons for the conclusion briefly adduced in the response are explained in arguments 1 and 2 in the fundamenta. — As to eternity, cf. below d.
-31, a.
-1, q.
-3, and IV Sent. d.
-3, p.
-II, a.
-3, q.
-1, ad 1; I Sent. d.
-40, a.
-2, q.
-1, ad 4; d.
-41, a.
-2, q.
-1, ad 4.
+I. The conclusion is of faith, defined at Nicaea against the Arians. — The reasons for the conclusion briefly adduced in the response are explained in arguments 1 and 2 of the fundamenta. — Concerning eternity see below d.
+31. a.
+1. q.
+3. and IV Sent. d.
+3. p.
+II. a.
+3. q.
+1. ad 1; I Sent. d.
+40. a.
+2. q.
+1. ad 4; d.
+41. a.
+2. q.
+1. ad 4.

 II.
-As to the conclusion: Scotus, here and Reportata q. unic. — St. Thomas, here q.
-2, a.
-1; S. I, q.
-42, a.
+Concerning the conclusion: Scotus, here and Reportata q. unic. — St. Thomas, here q.
+2. a.
+1; S. I q.
+42 a.
 2; S. c.
 Gent.
-IV, c.
+IV c.
 11. — Bl.
 Albert, here a.
-5, 6, 7. — Peter of Tarentaise, here q.
-3, a.
+5. 6.
+7. — Peter of Tarentaise, here q.
+3. a.
 1. — Richard of Mediavilla, here a.
-2, q.
-1. — Aegid.
-R. (Giles of Rome), here 2 princ., q.
-1. — Henry of Ghent, S. a.
-58, q.
-1, n.
-22, 23. — Durandus, here q.
-2. — Dionys. the Carthusian, on this and the following [question], here q. unic. — Biel, here q.
+2. q.
+1. — Giles of Rome, here 2. princ. q.
+1. — Henry of Ghent, Summa a.
+38. q.
+1. n.
+22. 23. — Durandus, here q.
+2. — Dionysius Carthusianus, on this and the following [question] here q. unic. — Biel, here q.
 3.

 ---